 New York, like all other states, observes a statute of limitations for filing a medical malpractice lawsuit.
 Under this law, plaintiffs who believe they have grounds for medical malpractice cases must file an action with the appropriate court system within a certain time frame.

 Plaintiffs generally have two years and six months from the date that the medical malpractice occurred, per CPLR § 214-A. If that malpractice resulted from ongoing treatment, the 30-month clock begins to run on the date the treatment concludes.
-There may be circumstances when the time limit is significantly shorter, such as when pursuing a claim against a municipal entity, such as a county or state hospital.

 Failure to comply with this rule could result in a judge dismissing the case, although there could be exceptions to this strict deadline in some situations.
 We can help ensure you meet this deadline if you contact our team in time.

 Limited Discovery Exceptions to the Statute of Limitations

 An important exception to the statute of limitations exists in New York.
 The limited discovery rule applies to situations in which a plaintiff may not reasonably discover an injury until after the standard statute of limitations passes.